This easy tomato and coriander soup makes a delicious light and healthy lunch. It's mildly spiced and will certainly warm you up on a cold day!

 - Add the coriander and using a stick blender, blend the soup.

-- Mix a tbsp of milk with the bicarbonate of soda.
+- Mix a tablespoon of milk with the bicarbonate of soda.
 Pour it onto the soup, followed by the rest of the milk.

 - Simmer for 5 minutes, keep stirring.
 There will be quite a few bubbles but they will have disappeared after 5 minutes.